polyaxon/polyaxon/site/docs/core/scheduling-strategies/presets.md

 and apply them to a certain type of operations.

-One way to achieve such workflow is to push as many configuration sections as possible to the components, but this is not always possible and it's not recommended, either because a component should be generic or the component should be used across different clusters, with different references for queues, nodes, ...
+One way to achieve such workflow is to push as many configuration sections as possible to the components, but this is not always possible and it's not recommended, either because a component should be generic or because the component should be used across different clusters, with different references for queues, nodes, ...

-Polyaxon provides a concept called Presets, that you can use to package several information about how to predefine your operations.
+Polyaxon provides a concept called `Presets`, that you can use to package several information about how to predefine your operations.

 ## Defining presets